nclm/susan/README.md

 ### About the font

 The repository archives a very early state of the font from the summer of 2015.
 The 26 latin letters has been traced from the title cards.
 Uppercase and lowercase.
 If anything, it’s a pre-drawing, with great room to improve upon.
 No diacritics, punctuation, figures, other alphabet, or anything else.
-Are hosted here an initial source file for Fontforge, and a raw export to OpenType.
+Are hosted here an initial source file for Fontforge and a raw OpenType export.

+The files are licensed under [SIL OFL](http://scripts.sil.org/OFL).

 ![reference](documentation/letters_reference.png)